CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Implementation details and hyperparameter selection

 \subsection{Batch size experiments}

-We conduct additional experiments and present in \autoref{tab:results_batch_size} the impact of using different batch sizes on classification accuracy across various taxonomic levels.
-While the batch size typically does not have a major impact on performance when using supervised learning, the batch size has more impact on contrastive learning training paradigms since the number of negative pairs per iteration scales quadratically with the batch size.
+We conducted additional experiments to investigate the impact of training batch size (from 500 to 2000) on model performance.
+The choice of batch size ordinarily does not have a major impact on performance when using supervised learning, but can have larger impact when training using contrastive learning since each positive pair is normalized against the pool of negative pairs appearing in the same training batch.

-Our results indicate that as the batch size increases, the classification accuracy improves.
-This improvement in accuracy becomes more pronounced as the taxonomic level decreases.
-Therefore, we believe that using larger batch sizes can further enhance the classification accuracy of BIOSCAN-CLIP, especially on more fine-grained taxonomic levels.
+Our results, shown in \autoref{tab:results_batch_size}, confirm that the classification accuracy improves as the batch size increases.
+The effect on is more pronounced for the harder, more fine-grained, taxonomic levels.
+Due to resource limitations, we were only able to train up to a batch size of 2000.
+We anticipate that using larger batch sizes would further enhance the classification accuracy of \ourname{}, especially on more fine-grained taxonomic levels.